gdmoney/reading/the-phoenix-project.md

 ### Unplanned Work
 - We need to stop shooting ourselves in the foot and get out of constant **firefighting mode**.
-- Remember, unplanned work kills your ability to do planned work, so you must always do whatever it takes to eradicate it.
+- Remember, **unplanned work kills your ability to do planned work**, so you must always do whatever it takes to eradicate it.
 Murphy does exist, so you will always have unplanned work, but it must be handled efficiently.
 - Left unchecked, **technical debt** will ensure that the only work that gets done is unplanned work.